FullThrottle83/awesome-free-ai/README.md

 ## Contributing

-Contributions are welcome and encouraged!
+Contributions are welcome and encouraged.
 Please read the [**Contributing Guidelines**](CONTRIBUTING.md) before submitting a pull request.